JUN 21-26, 2026 (4 spots left)

 The writer that's just getting started

 You believe there's a version of your voice you haven't fully met yet.
 You feel a book or a poem or a passage or a line is waiting to unravel within you.
 She's been waiting.
-Under the professionalism, the life, he editing, the making it palatable.
+Under the professionalism, the life, the editing, the making it palatable.
 You're ready to let her out, even if you don't know exactly what she'll say.

 The writer who wants to move